rackerlabs/support-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

 To remove the VPN user, use the following steps:

-1. Log in to the [MyRackspace customer portal](https://my.rackspace.com/portal/auth/login).
+1. Log in to the [MyRackspace customer portal](https://login.rackspace.com).

-   You need your Rackspace account number, as well as your username and password.

 2. In the top navigation bar, click on the **Tickets** tab and select **Create Ticket**.